chicio/chicio.github.io/_drafts/2020-07-01-dynamic-imports-webpack-chunks.md

 - the browser of the user supports WebGL (because it gives the best performance when compared to canvas drawing)
 - the device of the user is a computer/laptop (because I want to avoid too much mobile data usage and bad user experience on some older devices)

 To do this I added an async import with the declaration `import(/* webpackChunkName: "scene-threejs" */ './scene-threejs').then(module => module.sceneThreeJS())`.
 In the `resolve` callback of the `then` method the loaded module is returned.
 In this case the `scene-threejs` contains just one exported function `sceneThreeJS`, that I execute as soon as the module is available.
-On important thing to note is the `webpackChunkName` comment with value `"scene-threejs"`: this string will be assigned to the `[name]` Webpack environment variable and will be used as first part in the chunck file name (see the Webpack configuration discussed above).
+On important thing to note is the `webpackChunkName` comment with value `"scene-threejs"`: this string will be assigned to the `[name]` Webpack environment variable and will be used as first part in the chunk file name (see the Webpack configuration discussed above).
 One final note: the code below is written using TypeScript (so don't be scared by the types :laughing:).

 ```typescript
 /* ...other code... */